ryashpal/EHR-ML-Tutorials/docs/source/index.rst

 EHR-ML
 ======

-EHR-ML is a comprehensive utility for predictive modelling using the EHR.
+**EHR-ML empowers predictive modeling in healthcare, offering a comprehensive suite of tools designed to unlock the full potential of electronic health records (EHRs).
+It streamlines the process of building accurate and reliable models for various clinical outcomes, addressing unique challenges within healthcare data.**

+**Key features:**

-It offers 4 different analysis to determine the optimal set-up for modelling a certain clinical outcome, namely;
+- **Optimization guidance:** Provides four essential analyses to determine the optimal setup for specific clinical outcomes:

-1. Time-Window Analysis
+    - Time-Window Analysis
-2. Sample-Size Analysis
+    - Sample-Size Analysis
-3. Standardisation Analysis
+    - Standardisation Analysis
-4. Class-Ratio Analysis
+    - Class-Ratio Analysis

-Additionally, it offers utilities for predicting two clinical outcomes;
+- **Dedicated prediction utilities:** Offers pre-built tools for predicting two crucial outcomes:

-1. EHR2Mortality
+    - EHR2Mortality
-2. EHR2LOS
+    - EHR2LOS

-Also, there is a generic utility which can be configured to perform any outcome prediction using the EHR.
+- **Generic prediction utility:** Additionally, it also offers a generic utility for building predictive models for any clinical outcome present in the EHR.

-This utility is primarily designed to handle introcacies of the time-varying signals present in the healthcare data by offering a custom built model for this task.
+- **Customizable model:** Includes a custom-built model specifically designed to handle the intricacies of time-varying signals in healthcare data.

-A command line interface is designed to provide an abstraction over the internal implementation details while at the same time being easy to use for anyone with basic Linux skills.
-There is also an easy to use web-portal offering all the functionalities of the command-line library.
+- **User-friendly interfaces:** Choose between a command-line interface (CLI) for those with basic Linux skills or an intuitive web portal, both providing full functionality.

+**EHR-ML bridges the gap between complex healthcare data and actionable insights, enabling researchers and clinicians to make informed decisions and improve patient care.**

 .. image:: images/ehr_ml_methods.png